 The motto of Westfield, Massachusetts is, “community driven.”
 With such an epithet, you’d expect Whip City to be teeming with coffee shops, those third places that have historically made it a point to cater to their local community.
 And yet there isn’t really any to speak of, or at least any that put an emphasis on serving coffee from some of the Northeast’s best roasters.

 That has all changed now, though, with the opening of Circuit Coffee.
-Serving coffees from Share, George Howell, NEAT, and Tandem (just to name a few) all through a Kees Van Der Westen Spirit Duette, owner Ted Dobek is hoping his soon-to-be-open coffee bar will be the new third place in town for thirsty locals. —, this is Circuit Coffee in Westfield, Massachusetts.
+Serving coffees from Share, George Howell, NEAT, and Tandem (just to name a few) all through a Kees Van Der Westen Spirit Duette, owner Ted Dobek is hoping his soon-to-be-open coffee bar will be the new third place in town for thirsty locals.
+Chill vibes, good coffee, and a bar top made out of an old bowling alley lane, this is Circuit Coffee in Westfield, Massachusetts.

 As told to Sprudge by Ted Dobek.

 For those who aren’t familiar, will you tell us about your company?

 The mission of the shop is connection.
 When two wires connect, a circuit is formed.
 We want to connect our area to specialty coffee, stellar service, and quality ingredients.
 In our area of Western Mass (Greater Springfield area), it is a huge challenge to find good coffee, never mind a cool spot to call a third place.

 This is a dream come true for me.
 Its an exciting adventure me and my fiancé as we will run the shop and are getting married this October.

 Can you tell us a bit about the new space?